Aryan-Jhaveri/mcp-foodguidecanada/README.md

 - **Search Limitations**: Maximum number of pages and results is capped
 - **Performance**: Web scraping may be slow compared to a direct API
 - **Availability**: Requires internet connection to access the Canada's Food Guide website
-- **Parsing Errors**: Complex recipe formats may occasionally be parsed incorrectly

 ## 📋 API Reference